Blog

 Step 2.
 Set Up Monitoring

 You need a tool that sends prompts to AI providers daily and collects responses.
-Manual checking of 30 prompts across 9 providers is 270 requests.
+Manual checking of 30 prompts across 12 providers is 330 requests.
 Every day.
-GEO Scout automates this process: daily monitoring across all 9 providers without manual intervention.
+GEO Scout automates this process: daily monitoring across all 12 providers without manual intervention.
+The free tier gives you 9 queries per week and a full instant report right after registration — enough to see your baseline picture before committing to a paid plan.

 Step 3.
 Establish Baseline Values